 Identify Coins Only By Feeling Them!

-While at times, you will have time to sift thorugh the coins, look at them to identify them, there will be other times, you will have to be quick to identify the coin only by feeling it.
+While at times, you will have time to sift through the coins, look at them to identify them, there will be other times, you will have to be quick to identify the coin only by feeling it.
 For instance, when you are approaching a toll booth, you should have the coins ready in advance of pulling up to the window.
-Or, when getting on most busses, you exact coins.
+Or, when getting on most buses, you exact coins.
 What I suggest is put the coins on the table, just feel them one by one.
 Now, close your eyes.
 Feel the coins again.
 Can you identify them by just feeling them one by one?
 If yes, then put about twenty or thirty random coins into a small bag or in the coin container of your car, reach in and see if you can identify the coin only by feeling it.

 The good thing is that American coins are standard sizes and weights.
 Once your hand learns the feel of a penny- the penny will always feel the same.
 Likewise, with the nickel, dime and quarter.

-Learning money and finances in the US if you did not grow up there will take time.
+Learning about money and finances in the US if you did not grow up there will take time.
 The games on this page are simple ways to quickly improve your financial literacy in the US.